nihalk17/nihalk17.github.io/README.md

-# nihalk17.github.io
-This repository contains the code for my website
+This repository contains the code for my website: https:/nihalk17.github.io